Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Ghoul.md

 aliases: ["Ghoul"]
 ---
 # Ghoul
 *Source: Monster Manual p.
-148, Curse of Strahd.
+148, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 Ghouls roam the night in packs, driven by an insatiable hunger for humanoid flesh.